 If you are interested in healthy and eco lifestyle, you could go to Can Masdeu, a social centre located in the Collserola park.

 In Can Masdeu you can discover their organic garden and even take part in the workshops related to ecology, activism and perm culture.

 Can Masdeu is open to visitors every Sunday

 20. Open Air cinema – Beach and Montjuic

 During summer season there are two open cinemas in Barcelona.
 One open cinema in Barcelona is for free and located in the Barceloneta Beach.
 There you can enjoy a free movie with wonderful sea views front from July 9th to August 16th.

-21. Dive in a swimming pool with overview to Barcelona
+22. Dive in a swimming pool (overlooking Barcelona)

 In summer season you can access to „Picornell swimming pool„.
 Located in Montjuic, this swimming pool is open for the general public.